Get Legal and Tax Updates for France?

 10. Beyond the Visa

-Securing your visa is just the first step.
+Securing your work permit and visa is just the first step.
 Once in France, you'll need to:

 • Register with French social security